Grosseto Baseball Club: The early years of BBC Grosseto

 BBC Grosseto was founded in 1952 from the remnants of the "Canarini" (The Canaries), a team formed immediately after the Second World War under the auspices of the American armed forces.

 The following year, the team was promoted to Serie B, thanks to skilled players such as Gei, Luciano Corridori, and the Biadi brothers, and began to face major teams like Milano, Torino, and Parma.

-In 1954, Grosseto was relegated back to Serie C, also due to the very high costs of travel for away games, but in 1960 a new promotion returned the team to Serie B.
+In 1954, Grosseto was relegated back to Serie C, also due to the very high costs of travel for away games, but in 1960 a new promotion led Grosseto back to Serie B.

 The 1960s between A and B

 At the end of the 1966 season, the team was promoted to Serie A. However, the terrible flood that devastated the city in November of that year forced the Biancorossi (the red and whites) to permanently abandon their historic field on Via Amiata.
 Starting with the 1967 season, the team began playing its home games at the municipal Olympic football stadium (the present-day Stadio Carlo Zecchini).
 Some matches were also played on a minor football field on Via Adda and even on Via della Repubblica, where the stands of the Stadio Roberto Jannella now stand.
 The team's first experience in the top division was not a successful one, and Grosseto was relegated back to Serie B until 1970, when they achieved a new promotion.